 Employee Spotlight

-Born In A Pandemic - Our Story | Blog by anecdotes
+Born In A Pandemic - Our Story

 Yair Kuznitsov

-Learn how anecdotes was launched during a pandemic!
+Learn how Anecdotes was launched during a pandemic!

 It’s no secret that building a startup is a tough and risky mission.
 In November 2019, Roi, Eitan, and I cheerfully signed up for this challenge but we didn’t know that a once-in-a-century crisis was yet to come.

-This is the story of anecdotes’ birth.
+This is the story of Anecdotes’ birth.

 Once Upon a Time, We Were Traveling